tobimori/kirby-dreamform/docs/0_general/2_multi-step.md

 ![](./next-form-page-divider.png)

+## Adding a back button

+Add another Button field to each step that needs backward navigation.
+In the button settings, set **Action** to **Previous page**.
+You can set a custom label or use the default **Back** label.

+When a user selects this button, DreamForm stores the values from the current step without validation and returns to the previous step.
+Previously stored values are filled in when a step is shown again.
+File inputs cannot be filled in automatically because browsers prevent this.

+In API mode, send `dreamform:action=previous` with the submission token.
+A backward request does not run guards, submission hooks, or workflow actions.

 ## Technical limitations

 Multi-step forms are supported by all submission modes (HTMX, PRG & API) - if you're using the API submission mode, you'll have to ensure to send the submission token and correct step with each additional request.